MindorksOpenSource/Go-Log/README.md

 * Tag the logs into debug and error variant.
 * Add/Remove Timestamp to logs
 * Get the calling function details in logs
+* Synchronized with mutex locks to handle multiple logging

 ### Install